 Note: The noises in the wall you hear, such as banging and rattling, are caused by faulty plumbing pipes.
 The banging noise is a result of a faucet being closed too quickly, which causes air to get trapped inside the pipe.
 In contrast, the rattling noise is due to a loose fastener.
 When the water rushes into the pipes, the pipes bang against other pipes and the walls.

 There you have it — the three common causes behind a clog.
 We advise you not to take the DIY route and always call a professional to fix these problems.
-Service Team of Professionals is a cleaning and restoration company offering their services in Whitney Ranch, Sky Canyon, Centennial Hills, and many other areas.
+STOP Restoration is a cleaning and restoration company offering their services in Whitney Ranch, Sky Canyon, Centennial Hills, and many other areas.
 They help with sewage backup and other plumbing problems.
 These professionals are equipped to handle any kind of situation and know how to make sure that this sewage water doesn’t destroy your house.
 Call us at 702-803-3094.